Tortilla Factory

 Key tracks

-Sofisticated Lady — This funky instrumental showcase became a signature track, highlighting the band's tight musicianship and soulful grooves.
+Sofisticated Lady — This instrumental showcase became an instant classic, highlighting the band's tight musicianship and sophisticated horn arrangements.